Java Tutorials - Herong's Tutorial Notes

 This section describes the Java program entry point, the main() method of the starting class.
 Command line arguments are passed as an string array parameter to the main() method.

-As mentioned in the previous section, a Java application program must have a starting class with a special method call main() as the execution entry point.
-The main() method must be defined as follows:
+As mentioned in the previous section, a Java application program must have a main class with a special method call main() as the execution entry point.
+The main() method must be defined as:

 public static void main(String[] a) {